markdumay/ghost-backend/README.md

 ![Ghost setup screen][image_setup]

-Once you have set up your administritative account and finished configuring Ghost, you can navigate to the main site at either `example.test` or `example.com`.
+Once you have set up your administrative account and finished configuring Ghost, you can navigate to the main site at either `example.test` or `example.com`.
 Ghost is now ready for use.

 ![Ghost home screen][image_home]